SOLV-Code/WSP-Metrics-Pkg/README.md

 ## Introduction

-This package includes functions to calculate the standard status metrics originally defined by Holt et al. 2009, and further refined in subsequent test cases and additional explorations.
+This package includes functions to calculate the standard status metrics originally defined by Holt et al. 2009, and further refined in subsequent test cases and additional explorations ([References](#References)).
 The package also includes functions for using the resulting metrics in a status assessment (apply rapid status decision tree, generate dashboards).

 For questions, comments, or suggestions, please contact